wp-plugins/qlikview-syntax-highlighter/readme.txt

 2. Includes a support for adding shortcode via the WordPress visual post/page editor.

 == Changelog ==
+= 1.1 =
+* Updated the highlight.js core to the latest version.
+* Improvements to the identification of field names in both script and expressions.
+* Added missing IN keyword.
+* Added missing filelist() function.

 = 1.0 =
 * General code improvements.
 * Corrected issue with $() variable use within a load statement not being highlighted correctly.
 * Corrected issue with nesting of interpretation functions (those ending with a #) and those functions for which a keyword exists with the same name.
+* Added highlighting of field names in most common situations.
+* Added correct identification of set analysis and its composite parts within expressions allowing highlighting of items within it.
+* Corrected list of functions within expressions as that not all functions are possible in both script and expressions.
+* Added initial code to package as a MediaWiki plugin.

 = 0.2 =
 * Added support for highlighting QlikView expressions